vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/contributing.md

 ### Pull Requests For Docs - Language

 <alert type="info">
-  We do not accept PR's for any doc changes pertaining to language other than `en`.
+  We do not accept PRs for any doc changes pertaining to languages other than `en`.
 All changes for languages other than `en` are to be submitting through our Crowdin project.
 To get started simply select `Help Translate` in the language drop down of the docs.
-Languages will not be added until having more than 15% of their translations completed.
+Languages will not be added until they have at least 15% of their translations completed.
 </alert>
 <backmatter />